MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/sft/MEF W149 - LSO Allegro, LSO Interlude and LSO Legato Service Function Testing API - Developer Guide.md

 Figure 3 presents the relationship between the Service Function Testing API entities and the SFT Specification model.
-The `serviceSpecificTestProfileAttributes` serves as an extension point for configuring service-specific parameters.
-On the other hand, the `testMeasureAttributes` acts as an extension point for capturing and representing the outcome of Service Function Testing.
+The `serviceSpecificTestProfileConfiguration` serves as an extension point for configuring service-specific parameters.
+On the other hand, the `serviceSpecificTestJobConfiguration` acts as an extension point for configuring Test Measures.
+Finally, `serviceSpecificTestJobResultConfiguration` provides an extension point for capturing and representing the outcome of Service Function Testing.

 ![Figure 3: Service specification for Allegro, Interlude, Legato](serviceTest/media/serviceSpecSchema.png)